London Borough of Barking & Dagenham

 - Properties converted into a mixture of self-contained and non self-contained accommodation.

-In Barking & Dagenham, the standard fee for a mandatory HMO licence is £1,500 for a property with up to five habitable rooms.
-If there are more rooms, the fee will be higher.
+In Barking & Dagenham the mandatory HMO licence application fee is £1,500 for a property with up to five habitable rooms.
+If there are more rooms, the fee is higher.

 The council has not listed any fee discounts for accredited landlords, which we think is a shame.

-These fees were last checked in September 2024 but could be subject to change in the future.
-You can view the mandatory HMO licensing fees on the council’s website.
+The fees we have listed were correct as of February 2025 but could be subject to change in the future.
+You can view the fees on the council’s website.

 We offer a licence application handling service in Barking & Dagenham and you can find further information here.
 Simply complete the online enquiry form to get the process underway.